We should all wear face masks, as often as possible, this is simply obvious, isn’t it?

 These governments wanted an excuse to grab more powers, so pressured the WHO to give them one.
 The WHO duly obliged.

-Politicians will tell you that 29 WHO studies showed that wearing face masks reduces virus transmission”
+Politicians might tell you that 29 WHO studies showed that wearing face masks reduces virus transmission”

 – they will forget to mention that 26 of these studies took place in a hospital, and the three that didn’t, did not involve Covid-19.